dawe484/bookshelf/README.md

   - get logged in user info from db
   - fix 'update user info' - only authorized user ??

+> Author

+- get all authors from db
+- get one author info from db
+- save new author into db
+- update author info in db
+- delete author in db

+> Avatar

+- get all avatars from db

+  _TODO_

+  - save new avatar icon in db
+  - update avatar icon (if better/different image will be needed)
+  - delete avatar from db (if no longer needed this avatar icon)

+> Book

+- get all books from db
+- get one book info from db
+- save new book into db and connect it with author (based on author url)
+- update book info in db
+- delete book from db and remove connection from author in db

 ### Layout: